phalpern/WG21-halpern/task_region_proposal.md

         f(); // OK, surrounding lambda implicitly has unjoined_children });

+This special case would apply to the `thread_switching` keyword, as well.

 It has also been suggested that a single keyword like `thread_switching` could serve _both_ purposes: to indicate that a function might return on a different thread _and_ that it might have outstanding children.
 Unifying these keywords